microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserCreatedObject.md

 This example retrieves an object created by the specified user.

-- `-ObjectId` parameter specifies the user object ID.
+- `-ObjectId` parameter specifies the object Id of a user(as a UserPrincipalName or ObjectId).

 ### Example 2: Get all user-created objects